rabinderFuturescape/Member_Staff_Flutter/INTEGRATION_GUIDE.md

 ## Authentication Integration

-The Member Staff module relies on the parent OneApp's authentication system.
+The Member Staff module relies on the parent OneApp's authentication system through OneSSO (Keycloak).
 You need to pass the authentication token to the module.

 ### 1. Pass Authentication Token